NeilJustice/ZenUnitAndMetalMock/README.md

 // In ZenUnit test names are duplicated between the FACTS section and the EVIDENCE section
 // by way of a carefully-considered design decision to maximize long-term readability
 // of safety-critical unit test code.
-// This design of test names always up top instead of scattered throughout test files
+// This design of test names always up top instead of scattered throughout large test files
 // makes it easy to quickly confirm that a test class tests
 // a cohesive set of functionality using a consistent test naming convention
-// by simply reading the top of a ZenUnit tests file.
+// by simply reading the top of a ZenUnit test class .cpp file.

 // TEST1X1 defines a 1-by-1 value-parameterized test
-// that processes its typesafe variadic arguments list 1-by-1.
+// which processes its typesafe variadic arguments list 1-by-1.
 // This TEST1X1 defines 4 independent unit tests for FizzBuzz(),
 // each of which will run sequentially within separate instances of test class FizzBuzzTests.
 TEST1X1(FizzBuzz_EndNumberIs0OrNegative_ThrowsInvalidArgument,